ejholmes/walk/README.md

-A universal build system, to build anything and everything.
+A fast, universal build system, to build anything and everything.
 GIT for build systems.

 Based on `make` and [redo](https://github.com/apenwarr/redo).